opszero/rustypy/README.md

-# rustypy
+# opszero-rustypy

-rustypy is a template Rust Library for Python using [Pyo3](https://github.com/PyO3/pyo3).
+opszero-rustypy is a template Rust Library for Python using [Pyo3](https://github.com/PyO3/pyo3).

 The project is a template that you can clone or generate using the PyO2 product.
 This project exists as a demonstration of a Ruby library that is used withing AWS Lambda and Kubernetes: